What is a network management tool?

 - Document your networks accurately.

-- Reduce noise because tickets can be closed automatically if a device goes back online.
+- Reduce noise because tickets can be closed automatically if a device returns online.

-What is a network management tool and what features do they usually include?
-This is a very important question to address.
-Network management tools include a wide range of features for proactive network monitoring and management.
+Network management tools include many features for proactive network monitoring and management.
 The features may include:

 - Monitoring Dashboards: Real-time dashboards of network information